microsoft/PowerToys/README.md

 ## What's Happening

-### September 2020 Update
+### October 2020 Update

-Our goals for 0.23 release cycle was to focus on stability, accessibility, localization and quality of life improvements for both the development team and our end users.
-We have a full accessibility pass being done starting end of September to audit all of PowerToys.
-Our localization efforts now had data flowing both directions as well.
+Our goals for 0.25 release cycle was to focus on stability, accessibility, localization and quality of life improvements for both the development team and our end users.
+Our first end to end localization pass has been done.
+We know it isn't perfect but we are in 17 languages now.

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on.

-#### Highlights from September
+#### Highlights from October 2020

-- We shipped [v0.23][github-release-link]!
-(0.24 Experimental build coming shortly)
+- We shipped [v0.25][github-release-link]

 **General**

-- Localization pipeline is flowing from our Github to the loc system and back.
-0.25 should be localized now.
-- The EXE installer should be at parity now with the MSI.
-Please go to the wiki for [installer args](https://github.com/microsoft/PowerToys/wiki/Installer-arguments-for-exe)
+- First pass on localization complete.
+17 different languages.
+We know there will be some rough areas.
+Please help us find them so we can correct them.
+- Logging added into the installer
+- Large sums of accessibility issues fixed.
+- Less notifications for installing
+- FxCop work is almost fully wrapped up

+**Color Picker**
+- Additional color style selections such as

 **FancyZones**

-- Fixed bug on not seeing a newly attached screen
-- Fixed spanning across monitors bug
-- Added in default layout for new users, a Priority Grid
-- Added keyboard support to grow / shrink to multiple zones
-- General bug fixes

-**PT Run**

-- Multiple crash bugs fixed.
-Prioritized any users reported along with top hits from Watson reporting
+- Multiple bugs fixed
-- Stopped PT Run from interfering with an install
-- Fixed folder bug if it had a # in it (Thanks @jjw24 for the PR!)
-- Fixed a screen flicker for
-- General bug fixes
-- Allow Command Line args in PowerToys Run (Thanks @@royvou)
+- Better zone drawing improvements

 **Keyboard manager**

-- Multiple crash bugs fixed.
-Prioritized any users reported along with top hits from Watson reporting
-- Fixed multiple accessibility issues.
+- Fixed terminal input map failure
+- Better app compat
+- Multiple bug fixes
+- Ability to directly disable keys/shortcuts

+**PowerToys Run**
+- expanded environment var searching such as %windr%
-- General bug fixes
+- multiple crash bug fixes

-**Preview Pane**

-- Added in Frontmatter and better (but still basic) latex support.

-**Settings**

-- Fixed scaling issue for responsive design on Image Resizer
-- Fixed crash on empty color value.
+- Improvements on calculator plugin
+- Directly able to override theming
+- Windows will open to what shell you want
+- Better action key support
+  - `=` for direct calculator
+  - `?` for direct file searching
-- Fixed crash for toggling FancyZones on/off
+  - `.` for direct for applications
-- Fixed 0x00 NFTS crash for settings
+  - `//` for direct URL

+**Dev docs**
-- Fixed multiple accessibility issues.
+- Added multiple developer related docs.
-- Layout adjustments (Thanks @niels9001)
-- General bug fixes

-**Dev related**

-- FxCop is being rolled out across all PowerToys.
-This should catch a lot of possible leaks.
-- Unified PT Run's log system
-- PT Run's calc plugin now has unit tests (Thanks @P-Storm)
-- Dev setup install script now supports VS preview (Thanks @TobiasSekan)
-- @CaelestisZ, @kameshkotwani, @adriancampos, @RahulDas782 for doc tweaks
-- Thanks @Aaron-Junker, @jay-o-way and @htcfreek for helping triage!
-- Thanks for everyone that filled an issue.
-It really does help us prioritize
+I'd like to directly call out @p-storm, @TobiasSekan, @davidegiacometti, @royvou, @gordonwatts and @niels9001 for their continued community support

 #### Video / GIF capture functional spec for public review